Skip to content

 Introduction

 Designing a stability study protocol is a critical step in ensuring the safety, efficacy, and quality of drug products throughout their shelf life.
 A well-designed protocol outlines the conditions and procedures for stability testing, providing a roadmap for gathering the necessary data to support product registration and compliance with regulatory requirements.
 Stability studies are essential for determining the shelf life of drug products and ensuring they remain within acceptable limits for potency and safety.
-This guide will walk you through the
+This guide will walk you through the process of designing a comprehensive stability study protocol, with references to regulatory authority guidelines.

 Step 1: Understand Regulatory Guidelines